 Description: Nature provides year-round learning opportunities for kids—even when it’s cold!
 Join Project Learning Tree in a webinar exploring strategies that make the most of winters outdoors and discover fun, hands-on nature activities.

 Looking to plan a workshop for your staff?
 Please contact Andrea Stay at staya@michigan.gov.
 A workshop needs a minimum of 10 people.
+PLT Workshops can be combined with Project WILD and Project WET curriculum for additional time and cost.
+SCECHs available upon request.

 To be added to our educators list and receive notifications when workshops are scheduled: